statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Basic Example

-Antlers adds dynamic features on top of HTML through the use of "tags" – expressions contained inside a pair of curly braces: `{{` and `}}` Those curly braces (often called double mustaches or squiggly gigglies) look a whole lot like _antlers_ to us, and now you know why we named them that.
+Antlers adds dynamic features to HTML in the form of "tags" – expressions contained inside a pair of curly braces: `{{` and `}}` Those curly braces (often called double mustaches or squiggly gigglies) look a whole lot like _antlers_ to us, hence the name.

-This is a very simple Antlers tag.
+This is a very simple Antlers tag:

 ```
 {{ hello_world }}